share

 • Seamless data sharing.
 Hospitals can share medical data between different departments.
 Also, they can send information about patients to other clinics in a few clicks.

 • Reduced number of errors.
-Thanks to automated message composition, data validation, and response checking, the adoption of interoperability helps reduce the number of errors in daily operations.
+Thanks to automated message composition, data validation, and response checking, the adoption of integration helps reduce the number of errors in daily operations.

 • Regulatory compliance.
-Many regulatory organizations obligate medical institutions to adopt interoperability standards to exchange medical data electronically.
+Many regulatory organizations obligate medical institutions to adopt compatibility standards to exchange medical data electronically.

 • Improved patient care.
 The standardized data exchange between medical providers eliminates the need for patients to bring their lab test results or re-submit all the information many times.